 In short, yes.
 An immigration consultant can get your application right but the best applications are where an authorised representative works well in conjunction with a client.
 There are some things a representative can’t do such as your Medical, Language tests and Sourcing original qualifications.

-A full consultation with Mike Wilson will provide an in-depth analysis of your situation and ability to emigrate to Canada, including an assessment of your points and eligibility for the Express Entry and Federal Skilled Worker stream.
+A full consultation with Mike or Orla will provide an in-depth analysis of your situation and ability to emigrate to Canada, including an assessment of your points and eligibility for the Express Entry and Federal Skilled Worker stream.
 It’s also your chance to get all the answers you require about how to emigrate, from how the system really works to where would be the best place to live.
-In addition to being one of only a handful of Canadian Immigration consultants in the UK, Mike can also advise about Real Estate, settlement and employment.

-Mike will evaluate your details during your consultation and give you a qualified assessment as to your eligibility under the appropriate immigration programs.
+We will evaluate your details during your consultation and give you a qualified assessment as to your eligibility under the appropriate immigration programs.
 Our service includes a holistic approach to your intended move including full relocation advice and information.
 We handle all your Immigration documentation, file in the correct manner and confirm the process at all stages of your application.
 Our online file management system will ensure that you are always only a few clicks away from the latest progress of your case.
-Should you want to meet Mike in person at any stage of your application, as a retained client, Mike is available in Person to meet with you on a regular basis throughout the UK.
-This is the huge advantage of a UK based RCIC.

-Mike’s full consultation and assessment (60 minutes) is £99.
+Our full consultation and assessment (60 minutes) is £99.
 Charges and fees vary case by case and are dependent on the work carried out and the application filed.
-An Express Entry submission will usually be divided into an initial profile fee for online application and collation of required documentation, this would normally be £1300-1500; this is followed by the implementation of a specific submission if ‘invited to apply’ and would normally be £2000 – £2200.
+An Express Entry submission will usually be divided into an initial profile fee for online application and collation of required documentation, this would normally be £1500; this is followed by the implementation of a specific submission if ‘invited to apply’ and would normally be £2000.
 We do not add ‘extras’ and you will know from the start what our fees will be for your case.

-- Submitting a previously rejected application If an application submitted by an applicant has been rejected and you would like to resubmit sing a professional service from a regulated consultant, this will often attract an additional fee as we have to do additional checks on documentation.
+Submitting a previously rejected application If an application submitted by an applicant has been rejected and you would like to resubmit using a professional service from a regulated consultant, this will often attract an additional fee as we have to do additional checks on documentation.

-All our prices are inclusive although you will have to pay Canadian Government Fees, dependent on your application and number of applicants – this is usually paid in CAD$ through a bank draft or by credit card online, and submitted with your application.
-Other charges you will usually incur are Medical fees, Qualification Equivalency fees and a Canadian Resume (optional).
+All our prices are inclusive although you will have to pay Canadian Government Fees, dependent on your application and number of applicants – this is usually paid in CAD$ by your credit or Debit card online, and submitted with your application.
+Other charges you will usually incur are Medical fees, Educational Credential assessment (ECA) fees and language test fees.